 The best broadband deal will be different for every household, depending on their circumstances and lifestyles.
 For instance, four flatmates in their twenties will have different requirements to a retired couple.
 Some consumers may prioritise connection speeds, affordability, or perks like TV packages and Wi-Fi hotspots.

-Key factors to consider when choosing the best broadband deals include:
+Key factors to consider when choosing the best UK broadband deals include:

 Data limits: This affects how much data you can access, though most broadband contracts provide unlimited data.